Conversion of the BMW SMG Transmission

-BMW’s E46 M3 is arguably the best ///M car to date.
+BMW’s E46 M3 is arguably the best //M car to date.

-We have extensive experience swapping the SMG transmission to its highly desired, 6 speed counterpart.
-The best news is, we can use the transmission that’s already in the car, eliminating the cost of buying a new or used transmission!
-When BMW built the SMG transmission option, they basically bolted on several electronically controlled hydraulics.
-To prevent overworking or premature failure of the hydraulic components, BMW removed a few internal shifting parts of the transmission.
+We have extensive experience swapping the SMG transmission to its highly desired, 6-speed counterpart.
+The best news is, we can use the transmission that’s already in the car, eliminating the cost of buying a new or used transmission.
+When BMW built the SMG transmission option they basically bolted on several electronically controlled hydraulics.
+To prevent overworking or premature failure of the hydraulic components, they removed a few internal shifting parts of the transmission.

 Once the driver decides they have had enough of the SMG transmission (usually when the hydraulic pump fails and they are facing a $3k plus repair) they drop the car off for the swap!

 To explain the process briefly, We begin by removing the transmission, driveshaft, the old hydraulics, the old shifter, and paddles, including all wiring that will no longer be used.

 Next, we install the new parts needed for the manual transmission.
 We have to cut out the plate that blocks the shift lever hole and weld in the bracket that holds the rear shift lever bushing.
-Secondly, we install the clutch pedal, shift lever and return springs.
+Secondly, we install the clutch pedal, shift lever, and return springs.
 Note: we can install the shift boot and shift knob as chosen by the owner.
 Next, the clutch pedal switch is wired in.
-We find the factory knock outs for the clutch hydraulic lines and run the lines to and from the new master cylinder.
+We find the factory knockouts for the clutch hydraulic lines and run the lines to and from the new master cylinder.

 We set the transmission up on the bench.
 Remove the bellhousing portion, disassemble the shift rod holder and clean the housing.
 We cover the bearing and then drill two holes for the new shift detents.
 We press a small bearing onto the shift rod holder for the new detents to ride on.
-Next install a return spring to center the assembly when the shifter is put into neutral.
-We have to machine two grooves for the snap rings.
-Then drill one last hole for the spring to rest on and install a specially machined pin.
+Next, install a return spring to center the assembly when the shifter is put into neutral.
+We have to machine two grooves for the snap rings, then drill one last hole for the spring to rest on and install a specially machined pin.

 Now that that’s done, we clean the bellhousing, thoroughly put grease on the new components, and reassemble everything.
 We take special care to be sure everything is properly lined up and sealed!
 With the transmission reassembled, we have to thread the hole at the back of the transmission that holds the new gear recognition switch.
-This new switch also uses a different detent, spring and pin.
+This new switch also uses a different detent, spring, and pin.
 That finalizes the transmission work!
 Before we reinstall the transmission, we must remove the clutch and determine whether it needs replacement or just to be reset.

-Assembly from this point is the same as installing the regular 6 speed transmission.
+Assembly from this point is the same as installing the regular 6-speed transmission.
 We install a new slave cylinder and line, then hook up the new shifter.
-We reassemble the drive-line exhaust, heat shields and the rest of the under-body.
+We reassemble the driveline exhaust, heat shields, and the rest of the underbody.

 The swap requires some wiring.
-The wiring isn’t very straight forward.
+The wiring isn’t very straightforward.
 Different model years with different options require different wiring strategies.
-Simply comparing wiring diagrams between SMG and 6 speed models lets us know what to do!
+Simply comparing wiring diagrams between SMG and 6-speed models lets us know what to do!

-The same goes for coding.
-Different years have different requirements, although we know we will always need to re-code the DME (digital motor electronics) and instrument cluster.
+The same goes for coding, different years have different requirements, although we know we will always need to re-code the DME (digital motor electronics) and instrument cluster.

-During the entire process, we check any related components for failure or wear, such as the transmission mounts or the Guibo.
+During the entire process, we check any related components for failure or wear, such as the transmission mounts or the guibo.